-Also known as the Student Environmental Caucus, the Green Jacks help create a culture of sustainability on campus.
+Green Jacks, also known as the Student Environmental Caucus, seek to create a culture of sustainability on campus.
 Every student, faculty, staff, and administrator at the university can be a Green Jack.

 - Organize Earth Week